maxb-odessa/nonsense/README.md

 # nonsens
-New Or Net Sensors monitoring tool
+New Or Not SENSors monitoring tool